 If you can answer the question in the title, you need read no further.
 I have spent a teaching lifetime working on an answer, and have come to the conclusion that this question is more important than any other, yet also more difficult to answer correctly.
 Part of the problem traces to the antecedent of “it.”
 The kinds of truth claims we make seem to require different kinds of justifications.
 If “it” references a scientific hypothesis–say a claim about a new drug’s effectiveness in treating acne– then “what makes it true” becomes both more weighty and more precise than if “it” refers to a claim about the quality of the newest summer movie blockbuster.
 You might think that this difference traces to the relative importance of the two kinds of claims.
 Matters of taste are simply less important than matters of health.
 But that doesn’t hold water.
 My taste in life partner certainly trumps nearly any medical issue I can think of.
 So perhaps precision is the reason: a drug’s effectiveness can be more precisely plotted on a graph than a film’s quality, yet if quality is judged by box office receipts, then nothing could be more carefully evaluated than the first weekend’s grosses.

 Perhaps you caught my sleight of hand in the preceding sentence.
 Who is to say that quality is to be defined by box office profits?
 Now we come to the crux of it.
-Our problem in deciding “what is true” is neither an issue of importance nor of precision.
+Our problem in deciding “what is true” is neither an issue of prominence nor of precision.
 It is more basic.
-Our problem is one of definition.
-We thirst for much greater clarity in how we define the most basic questions we ask if only because their answers gird and buttress all other answers we seek to provide (see “What Counts as Justification?”).
-Without clearly defined and consensually accepted warrants for our declarations and the terms to offer them, we literally don’t know what we are talking about, an unfortunate state made worse by historical conditions too large to be the object of academic specialization.
+Our problem is one of definition (see “Tangled Terms”).
+We thirst for much greater clarity in how we approach our most basic questions if only because their answers gird and buttress all other answers we seek to provide (see “What Counts as Justification?”).
+Without clearly defined and consensually accepted warrants for our declarations and the terms to offer them, we literally don’t know what we are talking about, an unfortunate state made worse by historical conditions too comprehensive to be the subject of academic specialization.

 But how can the answers be clear if the terms used to frame the questions are not?
 These confusions have their own history, and they cannot be untangled without recourse to the epochs that first knotted them (see “The Axioms of Moral Systems“).

 In the midst of this crisis of confidence that occupied the entire seventeenth century, thinkers cobbled together their replacement from scratch, combining remnants of pre-Christian thought with those aspects of religious authority they could agree to.
-But as thinkers began timidly suggesting new modes of justification, always groping for as much familiar authority as they could justify, they discovered themselves stuck upon the horns of a dilemma they could not reconcile.
+But as they began timidly suggesting new modes of justification, always groping for as much familiar authority as they could justify, they discovered themselves stuck upon the horns of a dilemma they could not reconcile.
 Authority requires a surrender of agency.
 That is, after all, the meaning of trust.
 I surrender my own judgment to you, trusting you to decide for me.
 For matters of truth, I forfeit my rational agency, and for goodness issues, I surrender my moral agency (see “What Do We Mean by ‘Morality’?“).
 This is why the crisis of authority was so devastating, for persons could not decide for themselves whom to trust, having surrendered the agency to decide.
-Only a reappropriation of rational and moral responsibility could resolve the claims of competing authority, but that would entail a rejection of authority in favor of claiming agency.
+Only a reappropriation of rational and moral responsibility could resolve the claims of competing authority, but that would entail a rejection of authority in favor of claiming individual agency.
 Authority contested is authority destroyed.
 Should I renew my trust in either the original or the challenging authority, I must again surrender control.
 Should trust again face challenge, the painful process must begin again.
 The cycle of granting trust and reclaiming agency must inevitably end in the half-surrender so typical of today’s grant of trust to authority that has persons half in and half out of a surrender to trust.

-History since the seventeenth century has not exactly endorsed that that operation, but once launched, the modernist experiment could hardly be steered or limited.
+History since the seventeenth century has not exactly celebrated that operation, but once launched, the modernist experiment could hardly be steered or limited.
 Despite authority’s best efforts, it also could not be reversed.
-Modernism created our world, forging political institutions, science, and society.
+Modernism created our world, forging political institutions, science, and liberal society.
 For all the progress Western societies have enjoyed since the eighteenth century, two shadows stalked the modernist enterprise.
-The first was the methods of modernism itself.
+The first involved the methods of modernism itself.
 Subjecting experience to reason and applying reason to experience are difficult tasks.
 The more logically one looks, the less certainty appears.
 From its beginnings, the modernist theorists played a long game of mutual dispute as later generations challenged the findings of earlier ones and individuals and cultures raised reasoned challenges to earlier conclusions.
 Nothing was ever settled, nothing indisputably true.
 What began as a critical endeavor ended as a cynical one as theorists challenged first the commonality of experience and then the reasoning on it.
 This modernist cannibalism is both inspiring and dispiriting, for it allows later thinkers to stand on the shoulders of earlier ones to built cumulatively verifiable conclusions based on the capabilities for analysis of universal reasoning on experience.
 How unlike the contentious pronouncements of dogmatists or the private revelations of heretics!
 But it was also dispiriting for knowledge was now justified merely by a preponderance of the available evidence, rendered tentative by an ever-rising wave of ever-closer examinations of experience.
 The paragon of this effort evolved over time into modern science, whose strictly controlled experiences and insistence on analysis produced very reliable knowledge indeed, at least for those very limited kinds of experiences that proved subject to its methodology.
 Paradoxically, over the course of the nineteenth century, empiricism’s tightening practice and extraordinary discoveries and inventions had cast its long shadow over ordinary reasoning by non-specialists, the kind of thinking known as common sense.
-By the beginning of the twentieth century, only empirical science remained a convincing source of truth, the only contender left standing after the long disgrace of institutional authority.
+By the beginning of the twentieth century, empirical science seemed the most convincing source of truth, the only contender left standing after the long disgrace of institutional authority.
 But even at its best, science faced a crippling limitation.
-Its descriptive power notwithstanding, it seemed entirely impotent to address any issues of quality or morality (see “The Limits of Empirical Science“).
+Its descriptive power notwithstanding, it seemed entirely impotent to offer prescriptions, to address any issues of quality or morality (see “The Limits of Empirical Science“).
 This limitation was crippling to science’s prestige but also critical to social consensus, for no society can survive in a moral vacuum that fails to prescribe resolutions of disputes.
-This failure that only became apparent over the course of the twentieth century produced a second threat to modernism: the perpetual promise of authority’s return.
+This failure that only became apparent over the course of the twentieth century produced a second threat to modernism: the perpetual promise of authority’s resurrection.
 After all, issues of qualitative and moral goodness were its metier, and as a bonus authority offered a certainty that modernism’s tentativeness could never replace.
 It would take an extremely long historical view to see its failures, and life is short and memory shorter.
 It continues to offer an alternative to modernist axioms, despite its difficulties in any but a univocal cultural climate (see “Tao and the Myth of Religious Return”).
 Its revival must always abrade against modernism’s elevation of individual agency.
 I hope it is clear that no compromise is possible.
 We have no Solomon to divide our autonomy.
 It will not be surrendered now.

 To add to the fun of having three mutually exclusive axioms for all of our claims for truth, goodness, and beauty, we also operate in such an environment of thoughtless haste and disconnection that we allow ourselves to slip from one source of warrant to another through the course of our days, here elevating empirical science and there private experience and beyond that religious beliefs with little attention to their congruence or integration (see “The Problem of Moral Pragmatism”).
-This is handy for finding pragmatic answers and self-esteem in the melee of experience, but less so for developing knowledge of and respect for the truth, and not at all for finding public moral consensus.
+This is handy for finding speedy answers and self-esteem in the melee of experience, but less so for developing knowledge of and respect for the truth, and not at all for finding public moral consensus.